rsealperficient/PRFT-GoHorse/go-horse/README.md

 5. List data from the CMS and create detail pages
 6. Connect to a plataform to deploy our site (Netlify, Vercel, etc) *We choose Vercel
 7. Make sure the pages are pre-built and delivered as HTML to Vercel *We are not sure we were able to accomplish that!
-8. handling data changes in the CMS and automatic deploy to Vercel *Not done, we did not get there
+8. Handling data changes in the CMS and automatic deploy to Vercel *Not done, we did not get there

 ## Setting up environment